Volkswagen Group: 2000 to present

 On 30 May 2000, after having gradually raised its equity share, Volkswagen AG took over the full ownership of Škoda Auto, making the company a wholly owned subsidiary.

-From 2002 up to 2007, the Volkswagen Group's automotive division was restructured so that two major Brand Groups with different profile would be formed, the Audi Brand Group focused on more sporty values – consisted of Audi, SEAT and Lamborghini – and the Volkswagen Brand Group on the field of classic values – consisted of Volkswagen, Skoda, Bentley and Bugatti – with each Brand Group's product vehicles and performance being respectively under the higher responsibility of Audi and Volkswagen brands.
+From 2002 to 2007, the Volkswagen Group's automotive division was restructured so that two major "Brand Groups" with different profiles would be formed.
+The Audi Brand Group included Audi, SEAT and Lamborghini, while the Volkswagen Brand Group consisted of Volkswagen, Skoda, Bentley and Bugatti.

 Volkswagen Group revealed on 24 October 2009 that it had made an offer to acquire long-time partner and German niche automotive manufacturer Wilhelm Karmann GmbH out of bankruptcy protection.
 In November 2009, the supervisory board of Volkswagen AG approved the acquisition of assets of Karmann, and planned to restart vehicle production at their Osnabrück plant in 2012.

 In December 2009, Volkswagen AG bought a 49.9% stake in Dr. Ing. h.c.
 F. Porsche AG (more commonly known as Porsche AG) in a first step towards an 'integrated automotive group' with Porsche.
 The merger of Volkswagen AG and Porsche SE was scheduled to take place during the course of 2011.
 On 8 September 2011, it was announced that the planned merger "cannot be implemented within the time frame provided for in the Comprehensive Agreement".
 As reasons, unquantifiable legal risks, including a criminal probe into the holding's former management team were given.
 Both parties "remain committed to the goal of creating an integrated automotive group with Porsche and are convinced that this will take place".

-On 4 July 2012 Volkswagen group announced they would wrap up the remaining half of Porsche shares for 4.46 billion euros (US$5.58 billion) on 1 August 2012 to avoid taxes of as much as 1.5 billion euros, which would have to be paid if the wrap up happened after 31 July 2014.
-On 1 August 2012, Volkswagen AG purchased the remaining stake in Porsche AG equaling 100% of the shares in Porsche Zwischenholding GmbH, thus making Porsche the second German wholly owned subsidiary of the group after Audi.
+On 4 July 2012 Volkswagen group announced they would wrap up the remaining half of Porsche shares for €4.5 billion (B) on 1 August 2012 to avoid taxes of as much as €1.5B, which would have to be paid if the wrap up happened after 31 July 2014.
+On 1 August 2012, Volkswagen AG purchased the remaining stake in Porsche AG equalling 100% of the shares in Porsche Zwischenholding GmbH, thus making Porsche the second German wholly owned subsidiary of the group after Audi.